PierreChouteau/umss_icassp/docs/_pages/home.md

   overlay_filter: "0.6"
 ---

 Welcome to the companion website of our ICASSP Paper.
-You will find audio examples corresponding to the different results presented in the article [here](./audio.md).
+You will find audio examples corresponding to the results presented in the article [here](./audio.md).
+{: .text-justify}

 # Abstract